nraghunathan/dotfiles/README.md

 ## Important Files
 `.Brewfile`

-Strap will look for a `.Brewfile` in the root of your dotfiles repository (`~/.dotfiles`).
+Strap will look for a `.Brewfile` in the root of your dotfiles repository (`~/.dotfiles/.Brewfile`).
 If it finds it, it will symlink it to your personal root folder, and then install all Brew packages and casks referenced in it.

 `script/setup`

 Strap will call this script, if it exists, to perform personalized setup steps.
-You can call out from here to other scripts, other repos, etc.
+You can use it configure the projects and virtual machines installed on your Mac, call out from here to other scripts, other repos, etc.

 `script/postbrew`